ConsoleTVs/Laralum/readme.md

 ## Laralum - Laravel 5.2 Administration Panel

 #### Features
-- Add your users / roles colums as you like, we take care of displaying them in the edit page
+- Adapt your database columns how you like, we take care of displaying them in the edit page
 - User Manager
 - Role Manager
 - Permission Manager
 - Integrated with laravel Auth
 - User Settings
+- Blogs
+- Developer Mode
 - Made for coders

 ## Installation